 A Member highlighted the other grant funding sources available to such sports facilities and asked if this scheme would link-in with these.
-The Senior Leisure Services Officer confirmed that this would be the case and it was not the intention Agenda Item 4(a) - Page 6 for the Council to be the sole funder of projects but for them to evidence other partnership funding.
+The Senior Leisure Services Officer confirmed that this would be the case and it was not the intention for the Council to be the sole funder of projects but for them to evidence other partnership funding.